VAR-META-Tech/alkahest-mocks/alkahest-docs-new/Writing Arbiters (pt 2 - Off-chain Oracles) (Rust).md

 ### Step 2: Implement validation with demand

-Now introduce the SDK helpers for extracting escrow data:
+The SDK provides critical helpers for extracting both the fulfillment and the original escrow demand:

 ```rust
 use alkahest_rs::{